The Mary Tyler Moore Show opening sequence: Highway

 Scenes showing Mary driving a white 1970 Ford Mustang toward Minneapolis in the first-season sequence were supposedly filmed on Interstate 494 (the Doubletree by Hilton Bloomington, at the time a Radisson, can be seen in the background) and approaching downtown Minneapolis on the Trunk Highway 65 spur from northbound I-35W.
 Furthermore, an aerial shot that prominently features the Basilica of Saint Mary features US 12 (now Interstate 394) heading west away from the city near the exit to Lyndale Avenue.
 I-94, which now runs behind the Basilica from the aerial's vantage point, was not yet completed in the area at the time the aerial film was shot.

 Lake of the Isles

 Some of the scenes with Mary walking in front of lakes and with school children were shot around Lake of the Isles at different times of the year.
 A scene with school children and a crossing guard was shot at the north end of the lake at Franklin facing south.
-In season 6 she is seen walking in the winter with the bridge over the Cedar Lake channel passageway in the background.
-The image transitions to summer and we see Mary walking along the Northeast shore passing joggers.
-The images in this clip are mirror-image flipped (with a left-right transposition), probably for the continuity of walking direction with the previous clips.
+In season 6 she is seen walking along the southeast shore in the winter with the bridge over the Cedar Lake channel passageway in the background.
+The image transitions to summer and we see Mary walking along the northeast shore passing joggers.
+The footage in the winter clip is mirror-image flipped (with a left-right transposition), probably for the continuity of walking direction with the summer clip.
+In the winter clip the east side of the Cedar Lake channel bridge faces southeast when in fact it faces northeast.